franklinfollis/google-homepage/README.md

 # google-homepage
-Practicing HTML and CSS by recreating the Google home screen.
+Just practicing some HTML and CSS by recreating the Google home screen.